ADD CONDITION

 FAQ

-What is Equate SF Honey Lemon Cough Drops used for?
+What is Equate SF Honey Lemon used for?

-Equate SF Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.
+Equate SF Honey Lemon temporarily relieves cough as may occur with a cold, and occasional minor irritation and sore throat.

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.